How do I make a business case for preservation?

 The point of a business case (finance case) is not to simply ask for money.
 The real point is to answer all the questions about what is really needed, and why it is needed — and then what the benefits, costs and risks are for the various option — and then ask for money.

 PrestoCentre has a 100-page report from PrestoPRIME on “Audiovisual preservation strategies, data models and value-chains”.
 The report is by people who have looked into audiovisual preservation issues and options for 20 years.
-But for a quick review of all that information, PrestoCentre has the six page digest.

 Here is a basic procedure for building a business case: